sdoboli/lab0_CSC16/README.md

 	Check with the command: git log the history of your commit messages.

-E) Update changes to your online repository - master branch
+E) Update changes to your git online repository - master branch.
 After you are done with your assignment then you need to commit your changes to the github online repository.
-Right now, all changes are local to your VM.
+Right now, all changes are local to your VM/computer.

 	Type: git push